Circadian-Informed Lighting

 1. What is circadian lighting, really?

-Unlike rods and cones, which help us see, ipRGCs don’t directly(*) contribute to visual images.
-Instead, they detect overall light levels in the environment and send timing signals to parts of the brain that regulate sleep, mood, alertness, and hormones, including the suprachiasmatic nucleus (SCN), often called the body’s master clock.
+Unlike rods and cones, which enable us to see, ipRGCs don’t directly(*) contribute to vision.
+Instead, they measure ambient light levels and send timing signals to brain regions that regulate sleep, mood, alertness, and hormone release.
+The most important of these regions is the suprachiasmatic nucleus (SCN), often called the body’s master clock.
+Signals from the SCN travel through a complex pathway that involves SCG (the superior cervical ganglion) and eventually reach pineal gland, which adjusts melatonin production accordingly. | ![]() |

 (*) While ipRGCs don’t form images in the traditional sense, they do contribute to how we perceive brightness.
-They interact with rods and cones through complex retinal circuits, so no photoreceptor works in isolation. ipRGCs receive input from rods and cones - and send signals back, blurring the line between visual and non-visual effects.
+They interact with rods and cones via complex retinal circuits, so no photoreceptor works in isolation. ipRGCs receive input from rods and cones - and send signals back, blurring the line between visual and non-visual effects.
 They’re also not a single cell type, but a family of subtypes, each specialized for different tasks.
 Understanding their exact role is still an active area of research.

 2. Think of it like a dose